The BTS x McDonald's Collab Is Pure Chaotic Good

 On Monday — in what is perhaps the most chaotic good energy we've felt in a long time — McDonald's announced that the company is partnering with BTS, the world-renowned Korean band, for its next celebrity meal.
-And it feels like two kingdoms are uniting in one beautiful, harmonious solidarity.
+And it feels like two kingdoms are uniting in beautiful, harmonious solidarity.

 McDonald's announced the partnership on Twitter, via just six words: “Coming this May: The BTS Meal."
-The already-famous meal includes a 10-piece Chicken McNuggets, medium fries, and a coke option (Sprite, if you're J-Hope), as well as the introduction of two dipping sauces — sweet chili and cajun flavors — both inspired by McDonald’s South Korea recipes, per the burger chain and as reported by CNN.
-(Unclear as to why they didn't include a mochi-inspired dessert, but hey, nobody's perfect).
+The already-famous meal includes 10-piece Chicken McNuggets, medium fries, and a soda option (Sprite, if you're J-Hope), as well as the introduction of two dipping sauces — sweet chili and cajun flavors — both inspired by McDonald’s South Korea recipes, per the burger chain and as reported by CNN.
+(Unclear as to why they didn't include a mochi-inspired dessert, but hey, nobody's perfect.)
 The meal will be available in at least 50 markets worldwide starting on May 26.

 Advertisement

-Other celebrities to partner with McDonalds on their celebrity menu collaborations include singer J Balvin and rapper Travis Scott.
-BTS, however, is by far the most hotly anticipated collab to date: In 2019, BTS became the third group in 50 years to have three number one albums on the Billboard 200, according to CNN reporting.
-Let's just say that BTS might be the only band more famous/accomplished than the chicken nugget.
+Other celebrities to partner with McDonald's on its menu collaborations recently include singer J Balvin and rapper Travis Scott.
+BTS, however, is by far the most hotly anticipated collab to date: In 2019, BTS became the third group in 50 years to have three number-one albums on the Billboard 200 charts in less than one year, according to CNN.
+Let's just say that BTS might be the only band more famous and accomplished than the Chicken Nugget.

 And their fans could not be more excited about the collaboration.
-“Get in loser we’re going to mcdonalds to get the bts meal,” one fan wrote, accompanied by a picture of BTS band members inside a car.
+“Get in loser we’re going to mcdonalds to get the bts meal,” one fan wrote on Twitter, accompanied by a picture of BTS band members inside a car.
 “So if you work for mcdonalds during the bts meal collab that means you indirectly work for bts,” another tweeted.

 Here are a few of the major highlights: